Business Development Solutions For Complex High Ticket Sales by Tom 'Bald Dog' Varjan

 Tomicide Solutions November 2007: 13 Mistakes That Can Make A Pig's Ear Of Your Email Marketing

-by Tom "Bald Dog" Varjan
+By Tom "Bald Dog" Varjan

-Tyrrell Ford P23 Six WheelerDo you know that in the memorable year of 1976 the engineers at Tyrrell invented the P34, also known as the "Six Wheeler", one of the most remarkable and radical cars ever to enter Formula 1 history?
+Do you know that in the memorable year of 1976 the engineers at Tyrrell invented the P34, also known as the "Six Wheeler", one of the most remarkable and radical cars ever to enter Formula 1 history?

 It was chief designer, Derek Gardner's response to some new racing regulations.
 On this car, Derek used 10-inch front wheels and tyres to increase air penetration and reduce "frontal area" drag.
 But to compensate for the loss of contact between the tyre and the road and improve grip, Derek designed two extra front wheels onto the car.